wp-plugins/nextgen-facebook/readme.txt

 * Can I use other social sharing buttons than those of NGFB Open Graph+?
 * How does NGFB Open Graph+ find images for the Open Graph meta tags?
 * Why does NGFB ignore the &lt;img/&gt; HTML tags in my content?
+* How do I attach an image without showing it?
 * How can I share a single NextGEN Gallery image?
 * How can I exclude certain parts of the content text?
 * Why don't my Twitter Cards show on Twitter?